Green Gallery: Green Ross

 covers to Green Lantern: The Greatest Stories Ever Told TPB and JSA #77

-Ross illustrated a string of nice medium shots of the members of comics' first superhero group for the covers of JSA and its successor series, Justice Society of America — don't ask; it's a marketing thing — including the one of GL Alan Scott for Nov.
+Ross illustrated a string of nice medium shots of the members of comics' first superhero group for the covers of the recent Justice Society of America title JSA and its successor, actually called Justice Society of America, including the one of GL Alan Scott for Nov.
 2005's JSA #77 above right.
-During that time Alex was co-writing (with Jim Krueger), designing, and painting the covers for a limited-run series simply titled Justice, including a face-off between GL Hal Jordan and Sinestro for June 2007's #11 seen at the bottom of this post.
+During that time Alex was co-writing (with Jim Krueger), designing, and painting the covers for the non-continuity limited series Justice, including a face-off between GL Hal Jordan and Sinestro for June 2007's #11 seen at the bottom of this post.

 It was a bit surprising to me that none of the JSA covers were cropped versions of the bust and full-body portraits that Alex has done as posters, since he and DC both have an understandable habit of repurposing his work for (and/or from) various merch-andising efforts.
 DC used the portraits on the covers of its Greatest Stories Ever Told anthologies, for example, as seen above left.